Crying at whales; dolphin and whale watching; magical nature connection

 Nature’s revelation

-To be allowed a glimpse into the life of a creature who spends all it’s time under water (the element of soul), which allows us only fleeting moments to witness a fragment of its existence before disappearing deep into an area of our planet we barely understand is a profound, profound privilege.
+To be allowed a glimpse into the world of a creature who spends all it’s time in water (the element of soul), is a profound, profound privilege.
+Such fleeting moments allow us to witness mere fragments of another being’s existence before they disappear deep into an area of our planet we barely understand.
 Unforgettable.

-It was a Cuvier’s Beaked Whale, a small cetacean I’d not previously heard of.
-My first whale sighting.
+Incredibly, that whale was a Cuvier’s Beaked Whale, a small cetacean I’d never heard of.
+My first ever whale (spout) sighting!

 We also saw Sei, Fin whales and then dolphins on the return journey.

-Our visit to the Guggenheim museum visit in Bilbao was a mini adventure in itself but for me, the whales I saw en route stole the show, and also my heart.
+The Guggenheim museum in Bilbao was a ludicrously rushed 4-hour mini adventure in itself, though for me, the whales I saw en route stole the show, and also forever my heart.

 Apart from the immense size of the whales, perhaps the root of the emotion stems from their disappearance?
 We left the dolphins, we sailed away from the pod while they were still playing, whereas the whales left us.